sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-filter/route-alerts.md

 {{% notice note %}}
 **NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read the [asset reference](../../../plugins/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Create contact filters

-The [Bonsai][12] documentation explains that the sensu/sensu-go-has-contact-filter dynamic runtime asset supports two functions:
+The sensu/sensu-go-has-contact-filter dynamic runtime asset supports two functions:

 - `has_contact`, which takes the Sensu event and the contact name as arguments
 - `no_contact`, which is available as a fallback in the absence of contact labels and takes only the event as an argument